 USAA offers several financial products for current and former military members and their families, including four cash-back cards.
-Its USAA® Cashback Rewards Plus American Express® Card has one of the highest rewards rates among all its offerings.
-Cardholders earn 5 percent cash back on gas and purchases at military bases, 2 percent cash back on groceries and 1 percent cash back on all other purchases, allowing cardholders to accrue rewards without worrying about high fees.
+The USAA® Cashback Rewards Plus American Express® Card is one of these cards, and has one of the highest rewards rates among all the USAA offerings.
+Cardholders can earn 5% cash back on gas and purchases at military bases and 2% cash back on supermarket purchases on the first $3,000 spent each year, and 1% cash back on all other purchases, allowing cardholders to accrue rewards without worrying about an annual fee to offset.
 USAA also gives cardholders a break if they miss a payment during the first six billing periods – the fee is $25 during that initial period (it increases to a late penalty fee of $35 afterward).

-Some of the USAA® Cashback Rewards Plus American Express® Card key features:
+Some of the USAA® Cashback Rewards Plus American Express® Card's key features include:

-Like these cards, the USAA® Cashback Rewards Plus American Express® Card has no annual fee and no foreign transaction fees, but what sets it apart is the flexibility the card offers military personnel.
+Similar to the Chase Freedom®, the USAA® Cashback Rewards Plus American Express® Card has no annual fee and no foreign transaction fees, but what sets it apart is the flexibility the card offers military personnel.
 The card's interest rate can be high, but military members get several breaks to ease some of the financial burden for their families while they're deployed.
-Though the card lacks a 0 percent intro APR offer, USAA offers a deployment/PCS (relocation) rate of 4 percebt on all balances the first year.
-Cardholders also get a special interest rate under the Servicemember's Civil Relief Act (SCRA).
-If a servicemember has a balance on the card when he or she enters active duty, a 4 percent APR will be applied to the existing balance until one year after that military member completes active duty.
+Cardholders also get a special interest rate under the Servicemember's Civil Relief Act (SCRA): when you have a balance on your account at the time you enter active military duty, get 4% APR on that exisisting balance for the remainder of your qualified period of active duty.

 The card's redemption options are flexible, too.
 Cardholders can redeem their rewards at any time for any amount of cash back in $1 increments.
 Several cash-back cards on the market allow you to only redeem rewards once you accrue at least $20 or $25 in cash back.

-Bottom line: This is a good no-fee card with flexible redemption options and special financial benefits for military members.
-If you're looking for a no-fuss card with a straightforward rewards structure, then you should consider this card.
+Bottom line: This is a good no annual fee card with flexible redemption options and special financial benefits for military members.
+If you're looking for a no-fuss card with a straightforward rewards structure, this is a good card to consider.

-Another downside is the card's annual spending cap of $3,000.
-When you compare it to cards like Chase Freedom®, which has a quarterly spending cap of $1,500 or $6,000 a year, the Cashback Rewards Plus American Express® Credit Card's cap is 50 percent less.
-After you reach this $3,000 cap, you only earn 1 percent cash back on gas, military base and grocery purchases.
-Military members who want to maximize their rewards and don't mind strategizing their spending around rotating categories, might want to opt for a card with a higher spending cap as their sole cash-back card or use the Cashback Rewards Plus American Express® Credit Card in combination with it.
+Another downside is the card's annual bonus reward spending cap of $3,000.
+When you compare it to a card like Chase Freedom®, which has a quarterly spending cap of $1,500 or $6,000 a year, the USAA® Cashback Rewards Plus American Express® Card's cap is 50% less.
+After you reach this $3,000 cap, you only earn 1% cash back on gas, military base and grocery purchases.
+Military members who want to maximize their rewards and don't mind strategizing their spending around rotating categories, might want to opt for a card with a higher spending cap as their sole cash-back card or use the USAA® Cashback Rewards Plus American Express® Card in combination with it.

 You can snag a healthy welcome offer right now, though.
-Spend $1,000 in the first three months and you'll earn $150 in bonus cash back.
+Spend $1,000 in the first three months and you'll earn $150 in bonus statement credit.